Friday, May 19, 2017

 While there's certainly nothing wrong or incorrect about trusting in others, given their possible expert knowledge, guidance-or wisdom gained through a life of experience.

-A willingness to change is an invitation to greater authenticity, freedom, strength of character, and meaningfulness in your life.
+A willingness to change is an open invitation to greater authenticity, freedom, strength of character, and meaningfulness.